RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/index.md

 # Loads

 The load element can be used to model consumption loads (with positive active power) as well as generation loads (with negative active power).

 ## Connections

-For each load type, two connections can be made.
+A load can be either star-connected or delta-connected depending on whether its phases include a neutral or not.

 ### Star connection